Occupational Fatality Statistics for 2007

 - 9 resulted from exposure to dangerous substances or environments

 We understand that this is an incredibly difficult time for you, but we would be proud to help you address the financial aspects of your situation so that money doesn’t become yet another worry.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.